Peña (with live performance from Expert Group), 17 March 2016, 6–9pm

 CCA Glasgow (Scott St. Alley), 18 March 2016, 7–9pm

-For its third episode, the roving screen presented a selection of moving image work by Dorine Aguerre, Miles Joseph, Lucie Rachel, Jane Topping, and Josie Rae Turnbull.
+For its third instalment, Transit Arts’ roving screen presented a selection of moving image work by Dorine Aguerre, Miles Joseph, Lucie Rachel, Jane Topping, and Josie Rae Turnbull.
 With narrative film the dominant aesthetic, these artists choose a more transgressive approach: bending, rearranging, and rewriting the record.
 Momentarily, the screen becomes a palimpsest of ideas and images, stories overlaid and erased.
 Found footage is repurposed, the mise-en-scene dismantled, new realities are constructed, and old ones buried.

 Photo © Ivaylo Andreev